Mid-Autumn Festival History

-Earliest Written Record of "Mid-Autumn" Appeared in Han Dynasty (202 BC – 220 AD)
+The Earliest Written Record of "Mid-Autumn" Appeared in Han Dynasty (202 BC to 220 AD)

 The term "Mid-Autumn" first appeared in the Confucian classic Rites of Zhou (周礼), written in the Han Dynasty(202 BC – 220 AD).
 It is a book outlining the rituals of the Zhou Dynasty.

-Moon Festival Became an Official Festival in Tang Dynasty (618 – 907)
+Moon Festival Became an Official Festival in Tang Dynasty (618 to 907)

 The custom of admiring the moon at the Mid Autumn Festival was very popular at that time.
 Many poets wrote poems about it.
-People also combined the Moon festival with some legends like "Chang'e Flying to the Moon", making this festival full of romance.
+People also combined the Moon festival with some legends like "Change over the Moon", making this festival full of romance.